 Diet and nutrition is incredible important for period and hormone health.
-As is being hydrated and having the right nutrition especially outside for extended periods of time.
+As is being hydrated and having the right nutrition especially outside for estanded periods of time.
 Eating little and often works well for a lot of folks.
-Every persons body is different, Dr. Stacy Sims suggests that women perform better in a fuelled state so protein per meal plus 30g of protein post exercise.
+Every persons body is different, Dr. Stacy Sins suggests that women perform better in a fuelled state soestrophydrates are really important as is protein.
+Fach robal should aim to get 30g of protein per meal plus 30g of protein post exercise.